 you send out two CVs, remember?
 There must be one loser out now.

-Therefore you are now at the point where you need to
+Therefore you are now at the point where you need to write a

-saying “thank you very much for all your
+phony and sad letter saying “thank you very much for all your

 efforts, however there was a company that was just better than you.
 I therefore